nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 ## Ok...
 Enough about the bad tests!
 Tell me about the good tests

 With the above in mind, what do you consider a good test?
 Where do your good tests end up?
 What about your bad tests?
 Do all [tests go to test heaven](https://en.wikipedia.org/wiki/All_Dogs_Go_to_Heaven)?
 In your organization you should have a SME on testing and automated testing and/or team leads with experience that included software practices that embraced developer testing and exploration to ensure testing is properly utilized throughout your SDLC.
-The first steps to good testing strategies is:
+The first steps to embracing  battle-tested and battle-proven approaches towards software testing is:
 1. Understanding your organization's needs
 1. Understanding where the organization is currently at
 1. Identifying the steps needed to achieve your organization's needs.